nais/cli/cmd/aiven/README.md

 ....
 ```

-more about configurable properties in [kcat.conf](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)

-#### all

-- client-keystore.p12
-- client-truststore.jks
-- kafka-ca.pem
-- kafka-client-certificate.crt
-- kafka-client-private-key.pem
-- kafka-secret.env
-- kcat.conf

-`kcat.conf` can be used with [aiven-kcat](https://help.aiven.io/en/articles/2607674-using-kafkacat) to authenticate
+The generated `kcat.conf` can be used with [kcat](https://github.com/edenhill/kcat) to authenticate against the Aiven
-against the Aiven hosted topics in GCP.
+hosted topics in GCP.

+Read more about [kcat.conf](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) configurable
+properties.

-You can refer to this config with -F flag:
+You can refer to generated config with -F flag:

 ```
-kcat -F kcat.conf -t namespace.your.topic
+kcat -F path/to/kcat.conf -t namespace.your.topic
 ```

 Alternatively, you can specify the same settings directly on the command line: